What’s new in kidney cancer research?

 Kidney cancer is one the cancers most likely to respond to immunotherapy.
 Clinical trials of new immunotherapy methods are being tested.
 Basic research is now focused on getting a better understanding of the immune system, how to trigger it, and how it reacts to cancer.

 Cancer cells use immune system checkpoints in the body to help avoid being found and destroyed by the immune system.
 For example, they often have a protein called PD-L1 on their surface that helps them evade the immune system.
-New drugs that block the PD-L1 protein, or the PD-1 protein on immune cells, can help the immune system recognize the cancer cells and attack them.
-Some of these drugs have shown a lot of promise against advanced kidney cancers in early studies.
+New drugs that block this PD-L1 protein, or the PD-1 protein on immune cells, can help the immune system recognize the cancer cells and attack them.
+Some of these drugs have shown a lot of promise against advanced kidney cancers, especially after other treatments have been tried.

 Vaccines that boost the body’s immune response to kidney cancer cells are being tested in clinical trials.
 Unlike vaccines against infections like measles or mumps, these vaccines are designed to help treat, not prevent, kidney cancer.
 One possible advantage of these types of treatments is that they seem to have very limited side effects.
 At this time, these vaccines are only being used in clinical trials.